Energy: a Priority for the European Union

 Patrice Geoffron

 Energy has been a top priority for European countries ever since the creation of the European Community.
-With this in mind, since the end of the 2000s, the European Union (EU) has been pursuing the goal of leading the world energy transition by reducing both its use of hydrocarbons and its greenhouse gas emissions in just a few decades.
+With this in mind, since the end of the 2000s, the European Union (EU) has been pursuing the goal of leading the world by reducing both its use of hydrocarbons and its greenhouse gas emissions in just a few decades.
 With the 2020 health crisis followed by the 2022 geopolitical and energy crisis, Europe’s ability to steer its course through such uncertain times has been under great strain.
 Patrice Geoffron, Professor of Economics at Paris-Dauphine University/PSL, analyzes this strategy from the perspective of the global economy.

 Europe was the first region in the world to enter the carbon era in the 19th century, and is now declaring its ambition to be the first to find greener alternatives.
 The strategy began to take shape at the end of the 2000s and Europe’s determination to achieve this goal was affirmed by its strong commitment upstream of the COP21 in 2015, resulting in the Paris Agreement.
 Later in 2019, this led the European Commission to define a “Green Deal”, the aim being to steer the EU toward carbon neutrality in 2050, as both a response to environmental challenges and a new growth strategy.